p3t3rtm/rapture2028/README.md

 - Trump assassination attempt on his life.
 Bullet flew by his right ear.

 # Not Yet Fulfilled Prophecies
 ### An attempt is made to sort the prophecies in chronological order, based on the most likely sequence of events.
 All of the following will take place within the next 7-8 years from the time of this writing.
-In no particular order, the listed events are expected to take place in the near future.
 - Trump doing a peace deal with Israel and Saudi Arabia enabling the building of the third temple.
 - USA Trade Wars.
 - Major attacks on US soil.
 Terrorism of immense magnitude.
+- Emmanuel Macron rises up as the pre-antichrist.
+The same spirit that was on Hitler is going to come onto him.
+Hilter 2.0, if you may, but he is not the antichrist.
 - Global economy crash of a lifetime.
 People lining up for food for miles.
 - Global virus 350 million dead in the Americas alone.
 - Global famine.